pguerin3/cwmrc/README.md

 ## Installation of CWM

 Most Linux distributions have the CWM in their repository.
 So installing CWM is extremely easy.
-For example:
+For example, to install in Fedora:
 ```
 # dnf install cwm
 ```